About Emma

 deaf

-A first in her BA (Hons) Illustration
+BA (Hons) Illustration - First

 Studying MA Illustration with Falmouth (Online)

-Available for work and representation
+Available for work.

 "I would like to create stories, that are not just about what makes people "different" or the "barriers" they face but also by normalising diversity within main characters that go beyond the barriers."